-(5) a description of operating procedures for minimizing odor, including aeration, moisture management, feedstock quality, drainage controls, pad maintenance, wastewater pond controls, storage practices (e.g., storage time and pile geometry), contingency plans (i.e., equipment, water, power, and personnel) weather impacts, biofiltration, and tarping.
+5) a description of operating procedures for minimizing odor, including aeration, moisture management, feedstock quality, drainage controls, pad maintenance, wastewater pond controls, storage practices (e.g., storage time and pile geometry), contingency plans (i.e., equipment, water, power, and personnel) weather impacts, biofiltration, and tarping as applicable.

-The Facility manages all odor-producing areas of the facility to minimize the development of conditions that could lead to odor problems.
+The facility manages potential odor-producing areas to minimize the development of conditions that could lead to odor problems.
 A key management tool in this effort is the use of a recording weather station and the windsock.
-Other possible management tools are summarized in Table 1.
+Other possible management techniques are summarized in Table 1.

-Areas with the potential for odor generation include:
+Areas with the potential for odor generation include the following:

 Feedstock Receiving Area.
 Incoming feedstocks can generate odors if they are stored for excessive periods of time, particularly during the rainy season.
-In order to minimize these potential odors, the Facility will process material regularly and within regulatory limits.
-Food waste feedstock is introduced into the ASP process immediately upon receipt.
-Odors from incoming materials can also be generated upstream of the facility, depending on collection practices (e.g. most curbside greenwaste is collected every other week).
+In order to minimize these potential odors, the facility will process material regularly and within regulatory limits.
+Food waste feedstock is mixed with ground green waste regularly throughout the day and introduced to the ASP piles as soon as practical, typically within by the end of the day of receipt.
+Odors from incoming materials may be generated upstream of the facility depending on collection frequency and ambient weather conditions that can cause the material to begin composting prior to arrival at the site.
+Timely processing and incorporation of feedstocks will help to mitigate these issues.

 Aisles between Processing Areas.
-Aisles between processing areas and windrows can be sources of odor if raw, uncomposted, or improperly mixed material is left for excessive amounts of time without being exposed to the high temperatures of composting.
-The facility practices good housekeeping methods which include regular patrolling of all aisles to clean any spilled materials.
+Aisles between processing areas and compost piles can be sources of odor if raw, uncomposted, or improperly mixed material is left for excessive amounts of time without exposure to the high temperatures of composting.
+The facility practices good housekeeping methods such as regular patrolling of aisles to clean any spilled materials.
 Additionally, all surfaces from the receiving area through the composting pads have been designed and graded so that contact water moves efficiently into the leachate ponds, minimizing potential ponding in raw feedstock areas.

-Composting Piles.
-Odors emanating from windrows typically indicate problems in the initial mixing, turning frequency, pile porosity, and/or moisture content of the pile.
-The operator strives to manage the windrows with appropriate carbon to nitrogen ratio, assure adequate initial mixing, and maintaining adequate moisture within the piles.
-Piles are turned every 2 to 3 days.
-Any odors detected from the windrows will be corrected using the techniques described in Table 1.
+Composting Windrows and Aerated Static Piles.
+Odors emanating from compost piles typically indicate problems in the initial mixing, turning frequency, pile porosity, and/or moisture content of the pile.
+The operator strives to manage the compost piles with appropriate carbon to nitrogen ratio, assure adequate initial mixing, and maintain adequate moisture within the piles.
+Windrows are typically turned weekly.
+Any odors detected from the compost piles will be corrected using the techniques described in Table 1.

-Odors from ASP are controlled via the biofilter layer consisting of finished compost overs applied over the piles as well as the introduction of air into the piles via perforated pipes.
+Odors from ASP are controlled by the pile conditions such as initial mixing, porosity, and moisture content.
+Odors are also controlled via the biofilter layer consisting of compost overs, ground wood, and/or finished compost applied over the piles as well as the introduction of air into the piles via perforated pipes.
+Odors emanating from the ASP system typically indicate problems in the initial mixing, pile porosity, moisture content of the pile, and/or ASP system issues.